inv4fee2020/pli_node_conf/README.md

-              keys          ==  extracts the node keys from DB and exports to json file logrotate     ==  implements the logrotate conf file address       ==  displays the local nodes address (after fullnode deploy) - required for the 'Fulfillment Request' remix step
+              keys          ==  extracts the node keys from DB and exports to json file logrotate     ==  implements the logrotate conf file address       ==  displays the local nodes address (after fullnode deploy) - required for the 'Fulfillment Request' remix step node-gui      ==  displays the local nodes full GUI URL to copy and paste to browser

 ### Function: fullnode